ERDDAP

 datasets on other ERDDAPs.

-- When the composite ERDDAP receives a request for data or images from these datasets, the
+- When the composite ERDDAP receives a request for data or images from

-composite ERDDAP redirects
+these datasets, the composite ERDDAP

 the data request to the other ERDDAP server.
 The result is: